 in 1915

-A lawyer, two lumbermen and two bankers came together with a vision: To build “a wisely planned and enduring fabric” to benefit the community for years to come.
+A lawyer, two lumbermen, and two bankers came together with a vision: To create “a wisely planned and enduring fabric” that would benefit the community for years to come.
 They brought that vision to life by establishing the Minneapolis Foundation.
-Explore these highlights from our history.

 -